pac4j/pac4j/documentation/docs/how-to-implement-pac4j-for-a-new-framework.md

 ### B) Handle callback for indirect client

-The logic to handle callbacks is defined by the `CallbackLogic` interface and its default implementations: [`DefaultCallbackLogic`](https://github.com/pac4j/pac4j/blob/master/pac4j-core/src/main/java/org/pac4j/core/engine/DefaultCallbackLogic.java) and [`J2ERenewSessionCallbackLogic`](https://github.com/pac4j/pac4j/blob/master/pac4j-core/src/main/java/org/pac4j/core/engine/J2ERenewSessionCallbackLogic.java).
+The logic to handle callbacks is defined by the `CallbackLogic` interface and its default implementation: [`DefaultCallbackLogic`](https://github.com/pac4j/pac4j/blob/master/pac4j-core/src/main/java/org/pac4j/core/engine/DefaultCallbackLogic.java).
 In your framework, you must define the appropriate "controller" to reply to an HTTP request and delegate the call to the `CallbackLogic` class:

 1) the credentials are extracted from the current request to fetch the user profile (from the identity provider) which is then saved in the web session.